hazelcast/hazelcast/hazelcast-documentation/src/mapreduce/MR-API-Introduction.md

 ### TrackableJob and Job Monitoring

 A TrackableJob instance can be retrieved after submitting a job.
-It is requested from the JobTracker using the per JobTracker unique jobId.
+It is requested from the JobTracker using the, per JobTracker, unique jobId.
 It can be used to get runtime statistics of the job.
-At the moment the information available are limited to the number of processed (mapped) records and the processing state of the different partitions or nodes (if KeyValueSource is not PartitionIdAware).
+At the moment, the information available are limited to the number of processed (mapped) records and the processing state of the different partitions or nodes (if KeyValueSource is not PartitionIdAware).

-To retrieve the jobId after submission of the job you use `com.hazelcast.mapreduce.JobCompletableFuture` instead of the `com.hazelcast.core.ICompletableFuture` as variable type for the returned future.
+To retrieve the jobId after submission of the job use `com.hazelcast.mapreduce.JobCompletableFuture` instead of the `com.hazelcast.core.ICompletableFuture` as variable type for the returned future.

 The following snippet will give a quick introduction on how to retrieve the instance and the runtime data,